-When a staffer makes a suggestion that won’t work, rather than dismissing it out of hand, talk them through the process.
+When a staffer makes a suggestion that won’t work, rather than dismissing it out of hand, talk them through the thought process.
 In addition to actively listening, you’re helping them develop problem-solving skills that might lead to practical innovations in the future.

-Turned into action
+Turn info into action

-- Ways to improve their workload
+- Ways to improve efficiencies in their workload.

 Don’t take it personally